EnterpriseDB/tpa/docs/src/INSTALL.md

 $ export PATH=$PATH:/opt/EDB/TPA/bin
 ```

+## Installing TPA without internet or network access (air-gapped)

+This section describes how to install TPA onto a server which cannot
+access either the EDB repositories, a Python package index, or both.
+For information on how to use TPA in such an environment, please see
+[Managing clusters in a disconnected or air-gapped
+environment](air-gapped.md)

+### Downloading TPA packages

+If you cannot access the EDB repositories directly from the server on
+which you need to install TPA, you can download the packages from an
+internet-connected machine and transfer them.
+There are several ways to
+achieve this.

+If your internet-connected machine uses the same operating system as the
+target, we recommend using `yumdownloader` (RHEL-like) or `apt download`
+(Debian-like) to download the packages.

+If this is not possible, please contact EDB support and we will provide
+you with a download link or instructions appropriate to your
+subscription.

-### Installing without network access
+### Installing without access to a Python package index

 When you run `tpaexec setup`, it will ordinarily download the Python
+packages from a Python package index.
+Unless your environment provides a
+different index the default is the official [PyPI](https://pypi.org).
+If
+no package index is available, you should install the `tpaexec-deps`
-packages from the network.
-The `tpaexec-deps` package (available from
+package in the same way your installed `tpaexec`.
+The `tpaexec-deps`
-the same repository as tpaexec) bundles everything that would have been
+package (available from the same repository as tpaexec) bundles
-downloaded, so that they can be installed without network access.
-Just
+everything that would have been downloaded, so that they can be
-install the package before you run `tpaexec setup` and the bundled
+installed without network access.
+Just install the package before you
-copies will be used automatically.
+run `tpaexec setup` and the bundled copies will be used automatically.

 ## Verification